paultag/hairycandy/README.md

     # No, really.
 Read me.
     #
     # If you don't know *exactly* who I am, and everything about what I do,
-    # and all that.
-DO NOT -- I repeat -- DO NOT install this package.
+    # and all that, DO NOT -- I repeat -- DO NOT install this package.
 No
     # user should *EVER* install random code from outside the archive.
 This
     # breaks the security we all work so hard to create.
     #